jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 Special thanks to my partner who doesn't mind that I spend my time this way so long as I use headphones.

+Special thanks to Dave from [Venom](https://library.vcvrack.com/Venom) for making the front panel.